timlinux/nix-config/WHITEPAPER.md

 ## Repeatable Development Environments

+📒 **Note:** We refer to development environments in the broadest sense  here - these could be used by non-developers to e.g. write documentation or develop a GIS processing workflow.

 A key value proposition of this approach is the creation of repeatable development environments.
 Whereas in my approach, if everything is done with the NixOS being on the base system, all of the projects that you set up, you'll standardize them to have Nix.shell or shell.nix during environments.
 For each project they go into, as they see in other projects, they will context switch automatically, and all the development tools and environment will automatically be provisioned to work on that project.
 It also means that it's easier for staff to come and go from projects, or new staff who are arriving in an organization, who quickly get up to speed to how to work on the different projects, because they don't have to spend a lot of time trying to replicate the development environment first.